pykale/pykale/examples/bindingdb_deepdta/README.md

 # Drug-Target Interaction: DeepDTA

 ### 1. Description
 Drug-target interaction is a substantial research area in the field of drug discovery.
-It refers to predict the binding affinity between the given chemical compounds and protein targets.
+It refers to predicting the binding affinity between the given chemical compounds and protein targets.
 In this example we train a standard DeepDTA model as baseline in open BindingDB datasets.
 BindingDB is a public, web-accessible database of measured binding affinities.